 #8 strives: to be powerful.

 #8 avoids: weakness.

-#8 ultimate hope: I will not be betrayed.
+#8 lost childhood message: I will not be betrayed.

 What will it mean for a #8 The Challenger to be Christ-actualized?
 (The Meaning of the Arrows) When moving in Desolation (under stress), self-confident #8’s suddenly become secretive and fearful, becoming like the unhealthy side of a #5.
 However, when moving in Consolation (becoming Christ-actualized), lustful, controlling #8’s can become more open-hearted and caring, like healthy #2’s.

 What does God’s Word have to say to a #8?